damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 1. Employees of our Dutch entity (GitLab B.V.) will get their salary wired on the 25th of every month, and can see their pay slip in their personal portal on [HR Savvy's system](https://hr-savvy.nmbrs.nl/) towards the end of the month.
+1. Employees of our Dutch entity who are based in Belgium will get their salary wired  around the last day of each month and will receive their pay slip in their personal portal on [Boekfisk's system](http://www.boekfisk.be/)
+1. Employees of our Dutch entity based in India that are employed through GitLab's co-employer [Lyra](http://lyrainfo.com/) will get their salary wired around the last day of the month.
+Lyra will send pay slips electronically but will be switching to a HR portal very soon so that pay slips and tax declaration forms can be accessed directly.
 1. Employees of our US entity (GitLab Inc.) have payroll processed semi-monthly through TriNet, and they can access their pay slips through the [TriNet portal](https://www.hrpassport.com).
+1. Employees of our UK entity (GitLab Ltd) will get their salary wired on the last day of every month, and can see their pay slip via their personal portal on [Vistra's system](https://www.vistra.com/) towards the end of the month.
 1. Contractors to GitLab (either entity) should send their invoices for services rendered to ap@gitlab.com
    - For 'fixed fee' contracts, it is OK to send the invoice before the time period that it covers is over.
 For example, an invoice covering the period of March 1-31 can be sent on March 25.